nberlette/nx/docs/shared/nx-plugin.md

 Nx provides a utility (`nx list`) that lists both core and community plugins.
 To submit your plugin, please follow the steps below:

-- Fork the [Nx repo](https://github.com/nrwl/nx/fork) (if you haven't already)
+1. Fork the [Nx repo](https://github.com/nrwl/nx/fork) (if you haven't already)
-- Update the [`community/approved-plugins.json` file](https://github.com/nrwl/nx/blob/master/community/approved-plugins.json) with a new entry for your plugin that includes name, url and description
+2. Update the [`community/approved-plugins.json` file](https://github.com/nrwl/nx/blob/master/community/approved-plugins.json) with a new entry for your plugin that includes name, url and description
-- Use the following commit message template: `chore(core): nx plugin submission [PLUGIN_NAME]`
+3. Use the following commit message template: `chore(core): nx plugin submission [PLUGIN_NAME]`
+4. Push your changes
-- push your changes, and run `yarn submit-plugin`
+5. Run `yarn submit-plugin`

 > The `yarn submit-plugin` command automatically opens the Github pull request process with the correct template.